codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 toc: true
 ---

 Codefresh natively supports login using Github, Bitbucket and Gitlab using OpenID Connect (OAUTH 2.0) protocol.
-  For additional login integrations based on OAUTH 2.0, like using Google identities, you'll need to provide Codefresh your client ID and client secret.
+This guide will review how to add additional SSO integrations based on OAUTH 2.0 as part of Codefresh Enterprise plan.

 ## Prerequisites